hmans/three-elements/site/docs/guide/lifecycle-events.md

 # Lifecycle Events

 ::: warning TODO
-This section of the guide is still missing.
-Here's the tl;dr:
+Lifecycle events are currently reworked.
+In the currently available version of three-elements, elements dispatch `connected` and `mounted` DOM events when they connect or complete their initialisation, respectively.
+These events bubble up the DOM tree.

-Elements dispatch `connected`, `ready`, and `disconnected` DOM events when they appear, complete their initialisation, or disappear, respectively.
-These events bubble up the DOM tree, so do with them what you will.
+Please note that this is _extremely likely_ to change in an upcoming version, so please use this with caution.
 :::